Top 5 AWS Athena Best Practices: Performance & Cost Optimization

 Conclusion

 In conclusion, AWS Athena offers a powerful solution for organizations that need to analyze large amounts of data quickly and efficiently.
 However, optimizing Athena costs is crucial for managing big data analytics in the cloud.
-By following best practices like using columnar file formats, choosing the right compression codec, optimizing query structure, using columnar partitioning and leveraging AWS CloudWatch, organizations can reduce costs and improve query performance.
+By following best practices like using columnar file formats, choosing the right compression codec, optimizing query structure, using columnar partitioning, and leveraging AWS CloudWatch, organizations can reduce costs and improve query performance.

 Furthermore, adopting a FinOps strategy can help organizations effectively manage their spending on AWS Athena and achieve significant cost savings.
 FinOps provides a framework for managing cloud costs effectively, ensuring that organizations can make informed decisions about their cloud infrastructure spending.